miffili/20172018_100DaysOfCode/R3Log.md

 So today I worked on that assignment for _4hs_.
 It is in fact coding.
 But since I cannot really log, what I do as paid gigs, I will not count it in my official logs.

 But!
 It's a nice achievement to get paid to code. 😊 And that's definitely notable.
-(I'll wait for the official announcement once I got paid the first time though.😇)
+(I'll wait with the official announcement once I got paid the first time though.😇)

 ![Gif of a girl sitting in the dark in front of a computer in an oversize shirt doing a little happy dance before continuing to type.](https://media.giphy.com/media/3og0IT9dAZyMz3lXNe/giphy.gif)